 ( Disponible en anglais seulement )

 Steven Wesfield is an experienced business lawyer who advises Canadian and international clients.
 Steve has led significant M&A and outsourcing transactions, and has drafted and negotiated complex commercial contracts.
 He has also advised clients in shareholding disputes and corporate governance matters.
 Steve has built trusted relationships with clients in multiple industries.
-As of 2019, Steve will have been a lawyer at Miller Thomson for 30 years.
+Steve has been a lawyer at Miller Thomson for over 30 years.

 Other corporate work: Steve’s other experience includes: merger and acquisition transactions involving a Canadian footwear manufacturer, a Canadian asphalt company, and a sports equipment manufacturer; the sale by a major Canadian insurance company of one of its provincial divisions; numerous M&A and loan transactions involving insurance brokerages; two separate transactions in which Canadian chartered banks sold operating payroll divisions; and a significant procurement outsourcing transaction for a high profile technology company.
 He has acted as Secretary and adviser to special committees of the directors of a public company in connection with a monetization of power plant assets, and a redemption of perpetual preferred shares.